top of page

 • Items on white or light backgrounds

-Because it uses only one plate, it prints sharply and cleanly without any risk of colour mis-registration (which can cause blurred or fuzzy edges).
+Because it uses only one plate, it prints sharply and cleanly without any risk of color mis-registration.
+This mis-registration can cause blurred or fuzzy edges.

 Rich Black (Full CMYK Black)